-(D) Petty Cash
+Petty Cash

-DuBois will maintain a petty cash account, not to exceed \$300.00 at any given time, with the exception of special usage designated and authorized by the Treasurer.
+DuBois Integrity Academy will maintain a petty cash account not to exceed \$300 at any given time, except for special usage designated and authorized by the Treasurer.

-- 1. Prior approval from the Executive Director and Business Manager must be obtained before expenses will be reimbursed, in accordance the with the reimbursement policy.
+- 1. Prior approval from the Executive Director and Director of Operations must be obtained before expenses are reimbursed, in accordance with the reimbursement policy.
 All disbursements must be recorded on a petty cash disbursement log and a receipt must be attached.
-Funds spent without manager approval may not be reimbursed. - 2.
-All cash reimbursements require proof of receipt of expenditures. - 3.
-The Business Manager shall be responsible for all petty cash disbursements and receipts. - 4.
-The Business Manager shall reconcile petty cash monthly, or when the fund is less than \$25.00. - 5.
-Petty Cash is replenished by the Executive Director at the request of the Business Manager and approval of the Board Treasurer as needed. - 6.
-No loans, temporary or otherwise, are to be made to employees from petty cash funds. - 7.
-The Executive Director shall randomly audit the petty cash account at least twice per fiscal year. - (D) Check Signing Authority - a.
-Authorized signatories on all bank accounts.
+Funds spent without the manager's approval may not be reimbursed. - 2.
+All cash reimbursements require proof of receipt of expenditures except for per diem. - 3.
+The Director of Operations shall be responsible for all petty cash disbursements and receipts. - 4.
+The Accounting team shall reconcile petty cash monthly. - 5.
+Petty Cash is replenished by the Executive Director at the request of the Director of Operations and approval of the Board Treasurer as needed. - 6.
+No loans, temporary or otherwise, are to be made to employees from petty cash funds.

+Check Signing Authority

+Authorized Signatories on all bank accounts.

-- (1) Chair of the Governance Board
+- 1. Chair of the Governance Board

-- (2) Treasurer of the Governance Board
+- 2. Treasurer of the Governance Board

-- (3) Governance Board Vice Chair
+- 3. Governance Board Vice Chair

-- (4) Governance Board Secretary
+- 4. Governance Board Secretary

-- (5) Or Governance Board Designee, as approved by the Governance Board by a majority vote.
+- 5. or Governance Board Designee as approved by the Governance Board by a majority vote.

-b.
 Check Signatures

-- (1) Operating Accounts All for purchases outside of "normal operations", (i.e. mortgage, rent, payroll, checks, etc.) over \$25,000.00 will require any two (2) of the above-named authorized signatories.
-No check may be signed by an individual who is also the payee. - (2) Internal Accounts All internal funds checks must be signed with one of the above signatures (1) signatures.
-No check may be signed by an individual who is also thepayee. - c.
+- 1. Operating Accounts All purchases outside of normal operations, (i.e. mortgage, rent, payroll, checks, etc.) over \$25,000 will require two of the above-named authorized signatories.
+No check may be signed by an individual who is also the payee. - 2.
+Internal Accounts All internal fund checks must be signed with one of the above signatures.
+No check may be signed by an individual who is also the payee.

 Except as noted above, all checks and contractual agreements for \$25,000 and more require specific approval of the Governance Board.

-2. Reports
+Reports

-(a) Monthly Reports
+Monthly Reports

 DuBois Integrity Academy shall provide the Governance Board monthly financial statements which shall include a balance sheet, a statement of revenues and expenditures and changes in fund balance prepared in accordance with Generally Accepted Accounting Principles and in a format to include a detail of all revenue and expenditure activities compared to budgeted amounts relating to its operations.
-At the conclusion of each quarter the Financial Manager/CEO or Contracted Accounting Firm shall prepare a quarterly report to be presented to the Governance Board.

-(b) Audited Statements
+Audited Statements